A self-propelled mower reduces the amount of time and effort you have to invest in the upkeep of your lawn.

 The variable speed, efficient blade stop systems, or easy storage options all make these two self-propelled lawn mowers attractive options for a broad range of homeowners.
 The decision between Toro TimeMaster and Troy Bilt WC28 boils down to their price difference.

-Toro TimeMaster is significantly more expensive than Troy Bilt WC28 and you should opt for it if the duration of the warranty period is an important feature for you.
+Toro TimeMaster is significantly more expensive (but check Home Depot online here for latest) than Troy Bilt WC28 and you should opt for it if the duration of the warranty period is an important feature for you.
 Troy Bilt WC28 is capable of excellent performances and it won’t burn a hole in your budget.

 We hope that our Troy Bilt VS Toro TimeMaster comparison provided you with the information you needed to decide which of these models is better suited to your needs.
 Leave a comment and let us know.